 Option 1 – Gold Crystal

-These Oscar de la Renta Gold-plated Crystal Clip Earrings with blue glass and gold-plating have a compatible style.
+These Oscar de la Renta Gold-plated Crystal Clip Earrings with blue glass and gold plating have a consistent style.
 However, the shade of blue doesn’t match either shade of beads in the necklace, and I would avoid introducing a third blue in a piece of jewelry.
 In addition, at 2 ½” long by ¾” wide, these earrings are too big to wear with a statement necklace.
-Because of their size and color, the earrings would compete with and not complement the necklace.
+Because of their size and color, the earrings would compete with and not complement the chain.

 Option 2 – Gold Chandelier

-Although these 24kt Gold Plated Filigree Chandelier Earrings by Jose & Maria Barrera are the right color metal, they are too ornate for this necklace because of their style and their golden crystal and bead embellishments.
-As in the previous option, these earrings would be in competition with the Carnegie necklace.
+Although these 24kt Gold Plated Filigree Chandelier Earrings by Jose & Maria Barrera are a suitable color metal, they are too ornate for this necklace because of their style, golden crystal, and bead embellishments.
+As in the previous option, these earrings would compete with the Carnegie necklace.

 Option 3- Gold Fern

-These Fern Frond earrings by Catherine Weitzman are the right color metal.
+These Fern Frond earrings by Catherine Weitzman are a suitable color metal.
 They may seem appropriate because they pick up on the leaf motif of the necklace clasp.
-However, the style of these earrings detracts from the elegance of the necklace.
+However, these earrings’ style detracts from the necklace’s elegance.

 Option 4- Gold Hoop

-Gold hoop earrings are a staple in many women’s jewelry boxes for a good reason: they’re neutral in style, and they never go out of style.
-These Blue Nile Medium Hoop Earring in 14k Yellow Gold are an example of the type of earring you could wear with this necklace.
-The gold is consistent with the color of metal in the necklace, and the earrings are simple enough not to compete for attention.
-If you wanted to add a bracelet, I would suggest a gold bangle, which many women also consider a jewelry wardrobe staple.
+Gold hoop earrings are a staple in many women’s jewelry boxes for a good reason: they’re neutral in style and never go out of style.
+These Blue Nile Medium Hoop Earrings in 14k Yellow Gold are an example of the type of earrings you could wear with this necklace.
+The gold is consistent with the color of the metal in the chain, and the earrings are simple enough not to compete for attention.
+If you wanted to add a bracelet, I would suggest a gold bangle, which many women consider a jewelry wardrobe staple.